Best Marriage & Family Therapy (MFT) Degree Programs in Alabama 2026

 To become a Licensed Marriage and Family Therapist (LMFT) in Alabama, you must follow these steps:

-1. Earn a COAMFTE-Accredited Master’s Degree in MFT – Alabama requires candidates to complete a master’s program in MFT or a related field with a minimum number of clinical training hours.
+1. Earn a Master’s Degree – Complete an accredited master’s program in MFT or a related field with a minimum number of clinical training hours.

-2. Complete 2,000+ Postgraduate Supervised Clinical Hours – After earning your degree, you must complete at least 2,000 hours of supervised clinical experience under a licensed supervisor.
+2. Complete 1,000+ Postgraduate Direct Client Hours – After earning your degree, you must complete at least 1,000 clinical hours under the supervision of a board-approved supervisor.

 3. Pass the National MFT Exam – The exam is administered by the Association of Marital and Family Therapy Regulatory Boards (AMFTRB).